- Identify methods for obtaining a random sample of the intended population of a study

 Systematic sampling is not as random as a simple random sample (if your name is Albert Aardvark and your sister Alexis Aardvark is right after you in the phone book, there is no way you could both end up in the sample) but it can yield acceptable samples.

 Perhaps the worst types of sampling methods are convenience samples and voluntary response samples.

 Convenience sampling and voluntary response sampling

-Convenience sampling is samples chosen by selecting whoever is convenient.
+Convenience sampling is the practice of samples chosen by selecting whoever is convenient.

 Voluntary response sampling is allowing the sample to volunteer.

 A pollster stands on a street corner and interviews the first 100 people who agree to speak to him.
-This is a convenience sample.
+Which sampling method is represented by this scenario?

 Usually voluntary response samples are skewed towards people who have a particularly strong opinion about the subject of the survey or who just have way too much time on their hands and enjoy taking surveys.